EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  bShowPickpocketSuccessRate - add the pickpocket success chance to the bottom of the container menu sSuccessMessage - message shown at the bottom of the container menu containing success percentage bReversePickpocketPenaltyLiveGrenadesOnly - only lose karma when reverse pickpocketing if it's a live explosive fBaseChance fPlayerSneakMult fItemValueMult
+  bShowPickpocketSuccessRate - add the pickpocket success chance to the bottom of the container menu sSuccessMessage - message shown at the bottom of the container menu containing success percentage bReversePickpocketPenaltyLiveGrenadesOnly - only lose karma when reverse pickpocketing if it's a live explosive bPickpocketKarmaFriendlyNPCsOnly - only lose karma when pickpocketing from non-hostile NPCs fBaseChance fPlayerSneakMult fItemValueMult